NikolinaMaravic/breast_cancer_prediction/README.md

 # breast_cancer_prediction
-Development and evaluation of a ML model for predicting breast cancer based on anthropometric measures and parameters obtained from routine blood analysis
+Development and evaluation of an ML model for predicting breast cancer based on anthropometric measures and parameters obtained from routine blood analysis

 ## Table of Contents
 - [Project Overview](#project-overview)